 The Children at BSCS primary learn about democracy through:

-- Valuing pupil voice; where possible, children are involved in whole school decisions.
+* Valuing pupil voice; where possible, children are involved in whole school decisions.
 Examples of school development where pupil voice has influenced decision making include; sampling food during the contract negotiations for lunch time providers, planning of development of outdoor area, development of lunchtime provision, choosing, fund-raising for and naming school rabbit.